 2014

-The ODP releases its first Strategic Plan for Fiscal Years 2014–2018 to strengthen existing programs and develop new initiatives to advance prevention research at the NIH.
-The plan represented an important shift in the core functions of the Office.
+Strategic Plan for Fiscal Years 2014-2018: ODP releases its first Strategic Plan for Fiscal Years 2014–2018: Charting the Course (PDF) to strengthen existing programs and develop new initiatives to advance prevention research at NIH.
+The plan represented an important shift in the core functions of the office.

 2016

-To address unmet prevention research needs, the ODP creates five new Prevention Scientific Interest Groups (SIGs).
-The Prevention SIGs focus on areas where there are no existing collaborative trans-NIH or federal groups.
+Prevention Scientific Interest Groups (SIGs): To address unmet prevention research needs, ODP creates five new SIGs focusing on areas where there are no existing collaborative NIH-wide or federal groups.

 2017

-To recognize the contributions of early-career prevention scientists who have not yet received a substantial NIH research award, the ODP establishes and hosts its first annual ODP Early-Stage Investigator Lecture.
+Early Stage Investigator Lecture: To recognize the contributions of early career prevention scientists who have not yet received a substantial NIH research award, ODP establishes and hosts its first annual ODP Early Stage Investigator Lecture.

-The ODP helps the NIH develop the Research Methods Resources website, which provides information on the design and analysis of trials that randomize groups or deliver interventions to groups.
+Research Methods Resources: ODP develops the NIH Research Methods Resources website, which provides NIH and research communities with information on the design and analysis of trials that randomize groups or deliver interventions to groups.

 2018

-The ODP releases its Strategic Plan for Fiscal Years 2019–2023, which builds upon prevention-related resources, tools, and initiatives developed across the ODP.
+Strategic Plan for Fiscal Years 2019-2023: ODP releases its Strategic Plan for Fiscal Years 2019–2023, Prevention Research: Building a Healthier Future (PDF), which builds upon prevention-related resources, tools, and initiatives developed across ODP.
+In 2022, Health Disparities is elevated from a cross-cutting theme to become a seventh strategic priority for ODP.

 2021